YrllanBrandao/Backend-tools/CONTRIBUTING.md

 To maintain a general standard across all links, you should:
 - Add a direct link to the content
 - Add a title that matches the title of the tool
-- Add a simple, small, non-internet-copied description of the content
+- Add a simple and short summary

 Some other observations are:
 - Don't add a period in the title or description of the link